Bryce-Davidson/Data-Structures/Lists/README.md

 # Description

-These Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page below.
+These Python implementations of the abstract data type **List**, are written to the standards shown on the wikipedia page below.

-Along with these standards, each list ADT implementation will have specific operations defined below.
+Along with these standards, each list ADT implementation will have additional  operations defined on for their implementation [listed below](#implementations).

 ## Each Implementation of List